go-goodies/go_oops/README.md

 <img align="right" src="https://github.com/go-goodies/go_oops/blob/master/golang-gopher-oop.png">

-A Go library that implements object oriented programming design patterns.
+This is a collection of Go code samples that illustrate object oriented programming design patterns.

+Most samples are not production ready.
+(Those that are can be found in [go_utils] (https://github.com/go-goodies/go_utils)).

 In software engineering, a design pattern is a general reusable solution to a commonly occurring problem within a given context in software design.